fstark/apple1loader/README.md

 You can build the ROM using the top-level Makefile, if you have the right tools installed (xa assembler, ca65 tool suite, python3).

-A snapshot named 'a.snp' will be placed next to the rom.
-It can be loaded in mame using: ``~/Development/mame/mame -debug apple1 -ui_active -resolution 640x480 -snapshot a.snp``

 # Content of the ROM

 When booting you Apple1 (if you mapped the $F000-$FFFF region), or after executing ``5000R``, you will be greated by this menu (after having cleared the screen and pressed reset):